-The staff should ensure that the advances taken for Travel costs by him/her are settled as soon as possible (within 5 days) after reporting on his or her return from the travel.
-No subsequent advance shall be made to any staff before the settlement of travel advance by the staff through a designated assistant who will keep a separate register of all the travel programs.
+The staff should ensure that the advances taken for Travel costs by him/her are settled as soon as possible after reporting on his or her return from the travel.
+No subsequent advance shall be made to any staff before the settlement of travel advance by the staff.